marcstreeter/kubewhistle/README.rke.md

         # NEED TO OPEN NEW TERMINAL TO TAKE EFFECT
         # Ensure installed right version: Ubuntu 18.04 (64-bit) works with Docker 18.09.x
         ```
+- Prepare Host (the laptop you'll use to control your nodes)
+    - install RKE
+    ```
+        brew install rke
+    ```

 # Install Kubernetes
-Running the following installs kubernetes (assuming your doing it from the root of this project, ie, here)
+Running the following installs kubernetes using the [prepared template](./templates/rke-cluster.yaml)

 ```bash
     rke up --config ./templates/rke-cluster.yaml
 ```
-*you could also have generated the `rke-cluster.yaml` file, this command is based off of the [template](./templates/rke-cluster.yaml)*
+*you could have instead generated the `rke-cluster.yaml` file, this command is based off of the [template](./templates/rke-cluster.yaml)*

 RKE install outputs a config file (along with other [important files](https://rancher.com/docs/rke/latest/en/installation/#kubernetes-cluster-state) necessary for updating) in your the same working directy as the above yaml, you need to cp that to your `~/.kube/config` like so